Deadlifting myths, busted

 Next

-What comes to mine when you hear ‘Run Club’?
+What comes to mind when you hear ‘Run Club’?